23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Wrought iron pendant lights with amber glass
+- Wrought iron pendant lights amber glass

-- Jute runner rug with navy border (2.5’x8′)
+- Jute runner rug navy border

-- Ceramic olive oil dispensers and utensil holders
+- Ceramic olive oil dispenser utensil holder

-- Woven basket set for counter storage
+- Woven basket set counter storage

 DIY Paint Transformation